MrThygesen16/COMP3100Stage2/README.md

     ./ds-server -c [configuration file] -v [detail option]

+In our case it will look something like:

+    ./ds-server -c configs/[configuration folder]/[configuration file] -v [detail option]

+The options for folders are:

+* `configs/other/`
+* `configs/default/`
+* `configs/week6/`

 The option [Configuration file] specifies which config files to use.
 And [detail option] can be 'brief' or 'all'.
 Essentially brief will show less detail than all.

-There are 3 folders of configs in `COMP3100Stage2/src/configs/`, each folder contains the follwing configurations:
+There 3 folders in `COMP3100Stage2/src/configs/`, contain the follwing configurations:

 1. default
    * ds-config01--wk9.xml